Expected Policy Gradients for Reinforcement Learning: Experiments

-The fact that EPG is stable in this way raises the question whether the instability of an algorithm (i.e., an inverted or oscillating learning curve) is caused primarily by inefficient exploration or by excessivly large differences between subsequent policies.
-To address it, we compare our results with \emph{proximal policy pptimisation} (PPO) \citep{schulman2017proximal}, a policy gradient algorithm designed specifically to include a term penalising the difference between successive policies.
-Comparing our EPG result for InvertedDoublePendulum-v1 in Figure \ref{idp-fig} with PPO \citep[Figure 3, first row, third plot from left, blue PPO curve]{schulman2017proximal}, it is clear that EPG is more stable.
-This suggests that efficient adaptive exploration of the type used by EPG is important for stability, even in this relatively simple domain.
+One feature of EPG is stability in the learning outcome, i.e., low variance across runs.
+EPG's stability raises the question whether the instability of an algorithm (i.e., an inverted or oscillating learning curve) is caused primarily by inefficient exploration or by excessively large differences between subsequent policies.
+To address this question, we compare our results with \emph{proximal policy optimization} (PPO) \citep{schulman2017proximal}, a policy gradient algorithm that explicitly penalizes large differences between successive policies.
+The results are shown in Figure \ref{fig-ppo-epg}, where we allowed to run PPO until its performance plateaus.
+On one hand, the results show that EPG is indeed more stable (represented by a narrower confidence interval).
+On the other hand, PPO performed better overall on the Walker task.
+This suggests that both the stability relating to exploration and the stability relating to changes in policy space can play a role in policy gradients.
+In principle, it would be possible to achieve \emph{both} kinds of stability by exploiting the curvature of the critic to obtain the covariance of the policy while at the same time constraining the sequence of policies to be close to one another.
+Due to the amount of engineering involved in tuning such an algorithm, we leave this idea to future work.